—”Certainly sir, you have indeed dialed the number of Crédit Populaire Européen, how can we assist you?”. Discover what a credit broker is.

 A broker or credit intermediary – the two terms are synonymous – is neither a bank nor a credit company.

-It is therefore a…credit intermediary!
+It is therefore a… credit intermediary!

-There are several interests:
+There are several benefits: